GabrieleGhisleni/EnergyProject/README.md

 ```

 **We also provide a service that can be used to create the correct tables inside your fresh database**, specifying
-the argument --partially_populate a part of the data can be transferred to you.
+the argument --partially_populate a part of the data will be transferred to you.

 ```shell
 ## docker-compose.yml